 Components and Cladding (C&C):

-ASCE 7 offers several methods to use in calculating the wind pressures on components and cladding.
+ASCE 7 offers several methods to use for the wind pressure calculator on components and cladding.
 Similarly to the MWFRS procedure selection menu, MecaWind uses the same color basis for components and cladding method selection menu (Green = Good and Red = Bad).
 According to the parameters entered for the structure, certain methods will be available for use to the designer, and what criteria he is passing and failing for each of the C&C methods.

 Any structure which is not a building, is classified as an “Other Structure” by ASCE 7.
 This broad category includes many different types of structures and equipment.